microsoft/MS-DOS/v2.0/source/README.txt

      the skeltal BIOS source code and the SYSINIT and SYSIMES object modules which must be linked with your BIOS module.
 The proper sequence for linking is BIOS - SYSINIT - SYSIMES.
-     A profiler utiliity is also included on the diskette, but this is not intended for end-users.
+     A profiler utility is also included on the diskette, but this is not intended for end-users.
 This is distributed for use by your development staff only and is not supported by Microsoft If you do decide to distribute it, it is at your own risk!